iXBRL pioneer previews HMRC event

 “People need to see this stuff in action and have some sort of confirmation that everything will be ready,” he said, “or start moving to vendors who have proved they’ve got something that works.”

-Forbes Computer Systems was the first software developer recognised by HMRC as being able to file both the iXBRL computations and final accounts that will need to accompany the electronic CT600 return when online filing becomes mandatory next April. (*TaxCalc received recognition in the past week - ed
+Forbes Computer Systems remains the only software developer recognised by HMRC as being able to file both the iXBRL computations and final accounts that will need to accompany the electronic CT600 return when online filing becomes mandatory next April.

 According to Forbes preparing an iXBRL file for CT computations is reasonably straightforward.
 “It’s the accounts that are the difficult bit.
 For a typical FRSSE company the CT computation takes up a page and that doesn’t vary too much from company to company.”
 In contrast the accounts can take up 18-19 pages and vary from company to company.
 Big company accounts are even more complex.